rajsolanki/learn_command_line_exercises/chapter_5/readme.md

 cd back to temp with one command, but not further above that<br>
 <blockquote> cd ~/workspace/davinci_coders_t2_2014/learn_command_line_exercises/chapter_5/temp/ </blockquote>

-Find out how to cd to youre "home directory" with one comand<br>
+Find out how to cd to youre "home directory" with one command<br>
 <blockquote> cd </blockquote>

 cd to you Documents directory, then find it with your file browser <br>